OKRs vs. KPIs: What we'll explore

 - Key result 3: Implement an improved sales program

-Accompanying KPIs may include conversion rate, upsell revenue, and program profit margin.
-By tracking these alongside your OKRs, you can get a complete, overarching understanding of OKR progress at the macro and micro levels.
+Its accompanying KPIs may include conversion rate, upsell revenue, and program profit margin.
+By tracking these KPIs alongside your OKRs, you can get a complete, overarching understanding of OKR progress at the macro and micro levels.

 This can accurately inform decision-making, ensuring weak points are addressed and successes are maintained.

-To help you get the most out of your OKRs and KPIs, here are five tips you can use when integrating OKRs and KPIs into your organization.
+To help you get the desired outcomes from your OKRs and KPIs, here are five tips you can use when integrating these into your organization.

 1. Align your OKRs and KPIs to organizational goals